Paddlefish: Rostrum and electroreception

-Scientists initially believed paddlefish used their rostrums to dig through bottom sediments, but electron microscopy revealed a different purpose entirely.
-The rostrum surface is covered with electroreceptors called ampullae.
-These ampullae concentrate densely within star-shaped bone projections that branch from the rostrum.
+The shape of the rostrum (elongated snout or "paddle") varies dramatically between the species; the Chinese paddlefish possessed a narrow, sword-like rostrum, while the American paddlefish has a broad, paddle-shaped one.
+During early development from embryo to fry, paddlefish lack their rostrum, which begins forming shortly after hatching.

+Scientists initially believed paddlefish used their rostrums to dig through bottom sediments, but electron microscopy revealed a different purpose entirely; the rostrum's surface is covered with electroreceptors called ampullae.
+These ampullae concentrate densely within star-shaped bony projections that branch from the rostrum's bony core.
 These electroreceptors detect weak electrical fields that signal prey presence in the water column.
 Remarkably, they can sense not just zooplankton—the primary food source for American paddlefish—but the individual feeding and swimming movements of zooplankton appendages.

-Given their poorly developed eyes, paddlefish rely heavily on electroreception for foraging.
-However, the rostrum is not their only sensory tool.
-Some sources incorrectly suggest that rostrum damage would severely impair a paddlefish's ability to feed and maintain health.
-Laboratory experiments and field research demonstrate otherwise.
-Sensory pores cover nearly half the skin surface, extending from the rostrum across the top of the head down to the tips of the operculum (gill flaps).
-Even paddlefish with damaged or shortened rostrums can forage effectively.
+Some sources incorrectly suggest that rostrum damage would severely impair a paddlefish's ability to feed and maintain health, but laboratory experiments and field research demonstrate otherwise; even paddlefish with damaged or severed rostrums can forage effectively.
+Given their poorly developed eyes, paddlefish rely heavily on electroreception for foraging, though the rostrum is not their only sensory tool: sensory pores cover nearly half the skin surface, extending from the rostrum across the top of the head down to the tips of the operculum (gill flaps).